Siblings in business

 Why do siblings clash in business?

 Family businesses often mix the past, competition, control, personal history with the future and professional decisions.
-That’s a recipe for conflict.
-You may have different work styles, expectations, or opinions on how the business should run—or who should run it.
+That’s a recipe for sibling conflict in a family business setting.
+Sibling conflict can arise when you have different work styles, expectations, or opinions on how the business should run—or who should run it.

 Common sibling conflicts include: